BDC Hamburger Icon

 Once you have determined which business internet features and services you need, it’s time to look for an ISP.
 Follow these steps:

 When you visit the website of an ISP from the search results, navigate to a page where you can check availability.
-You will be prompted to type in your address and told whether that ISP can service your location.
-Repeat this two to four times so you have three to five possibilities for internet service.
+You will be prompted to type in your address and told whether that ISP can serve your location.
+Repeat this search process two to four times so that you find three to five potential providers for internet service.

 AT&T's check for service tab